dman777/gulp-newy/README.md

 ----------------------------------------------------
 ```
 ### Troubleshooting and Faqs
-* If you get a `false` in `File [source filename] is new/newer then false`, this will be because there is a missing directory in the destination filename path.
-Double check the value that is being returned in your callback function.
+* If you get a `false` in `File [source filename] is new/newer then false`, this will be because the file destination path contains a directory that does not exist on your system.
+Double check the value that you are returning in your callback function.
 * If there is no destination file, Newy will automatically count file as new and pipe it through as any other file that is newer.
-This is only when all directories exist.
-Newy can not create new directories.
+This is only when all directories in path actually exist on your system(see first bullet above).

 ### Example Callback Functions
 -------------------------------------------------------------------------